 Among other scenic highlights are the Allier river, which crosses much of the region, and you can follow the Allier gorges through magnificent scenery.
 The important centre of Clermont-Ferrand is in the Puy-de-Dome department.
 But you should also visit the towns of Ambert and Issoire, and perhaps the Chateau de Murol and Saint Nectaire.

 A little way from Clermont-Ferrand is Riom (and the neighbouring spa town at Volvic and the abbey at Mozac).
-Also in Puy-de-Dome are Montpeyroux, Saint-Saturnin, Saint-Floret and Usson, each classified among the 'Most beautiful villages in France'.
+Also in Puy-de-Dome are Montpeyroux, Saint-Saturnin, Saint-Floret and Usson, each classified among the most beautiful French villages.
 The towns at La Bourboule and Mont-Dore have long been popular ski centres and spa centres.

 The region is renowned for its many volcanoes, although the last known eruption was about 6,000 years ago.
 Most have now been eroded away to leave plugs of hardened magma that provide the distinctive, rounded hilltop shape of the region.
 You can get to learn all about volcanoes at Vulcania, just a short distance from the centre of Clermont-Ferrand.

 The region is 25% woodland, 45% grassland, 20% arable land, and 10% other uses.
 The region is largely agricultural, although tourism is becoming more important.
 The main industry, however, is tyre manufacture, as the headquarters of Michelin Tyres are in Clermont-Ferrand.
 Other industries include cutlery (Thiers, which has an attractive historical centre), metal manufacture (Issoire), lace in Le Puy-en-Velay, and livestock, especially the Salers cattle in Cantal.

 Direct SNCF train lines from major French cities.